-NFUM makes available to its policyholders an "annuity desk" service, which assists in purchasing an annuity from the open market either with or without financial advice.
+NFUM makes available to its policyholders an 'annuity desk' service, which assists in purchasing an annuity from the open market either with or without financial advice.
 A fee is charged for this service but policyholders can also bring across funds from other pension schemes, at no extra charge.
-PTL met the staff who run the annuity desk service in June 2016 to review the process and methodology.
 NFUM annuities are now limited to those provided under a guaranteed annuity rate or on impaired life rates.

-We have seen and reviewed the key materials sent to policyholders both 6 months and 2 months prior to their expected retirement date.
+We have seen and reviewed the key materials sent to policyholders both 6 months and 2 months prior to their expected retirement date and now from age 50.
 We also have copies of key telephone scripts.

-The Rules require benefits to be drawn by age 75 and an annuity is automatically purchased if there has been no response or specific instruction form the policyholder.
-NFUM have introduced an enhanced tracing service to help ensure that all policyholders can be contacted before age 75.
+The Rules of the GPPs and GPSs require benefits to be drawn by age 75 and an annuity is automatically purchased if there has been no response or specific instruction form the policyholder.
+NFUM has introduced an enhanced tracing service to help ensure that all policyholders can be contacted before age 75.